Expanders are counterexamples to the $\ell^p$ coarse Baum-Connes conjecture: Remarks and open questions

 It also seems that the argument used here would extend also to the case of $\ell^p(Z,E)$, where $p>1$ and $E$ is a uniformly convex Banach space, or a Banach space of nontrivial type.
 In this case also $\ell^p(Z,E)$ is uniformly convex, or has nontrivial type, respectively.
 Lafforgue \cite{lafforgue} and Liao \cite{liao} showed that in such cases there exist Kazhdan projections and it would therefore be possible to construct the associated ghost projection.
 It is natural to state \begin{question} What happens if we consider operators on $\ell^p(Z,E)$ for Banach spaces $E$ other than $\ell^p$ in the definition of the Roe algebra? \end{question} As noted earlier, even $E=L^p[0,1]$ results in an algebra that is not isomorphic to the one we have used in this paper, although its $K$-theory may be the same.

-Our formulation of the coarse $p$-Baum-Connes assembly map is based on a straightforward modification of a model of the original coarse Baum-Connes assembly map from \cite{LocAlgBC}.
+Our formulation of the $\ell^p$ coarse Baum-Connes assembly map is based on a straightforward modification of a model of the original coarse Baum-Connes assembly map from \cite{LocAlgBC}.
 One can check that for each $p$ and for a metric space $X$ with bounded geometry, the functors $X\mapsto\lim_{R\rightarrow\infty}K_n(B^p_L(P_R(X)))$ form a coarse homology theory in the sense of \cite[Definition 2.3]{HR95}.
-What is of interest, and which goes back to one of the original motivations for studying $L^p$ analogs of Baum-Connes type assembly maps, is to identify the left-hand side of these assembly maps. \begin{question} Is the $K$-theory of $\ell^p$ localization algebras associated to bounded geometry metric spaces independent of $p$? \end{question} It is not clear to us how to approach this question even for finite dimensional simplicial complexes.
-For instance, one certainly has a Mayer-Vietoris sequence for each $p$, but it is not clear how to connect these sequences for different $p$.
+What is of interest, and which goes back to one of the original motivations for studying $L^p$ analogs of Baum-Connes type assembly maps, is to identify the left-hand side of these assembly maps.
+The following question has been answered affirmatively for finite-dimensional simplicial complexes in \cite[Proposition 5.20]{ZhangZhou}.

+\begin{question} Is the $K$-theory of $\ell^p$ localization algebras associated to bounded geometry metric spaces independent of $p$? \end{question}

+In this paper, we considered the problem of whether the $\ell^p$ coarse assembly map is surjective but we have not considered injectivity, whereas it was shown in \cite{WillettYuI} for the $p=2$ case that the coarse assembly map is injective for spaces of graphs with large girth. \begin{question} Is the $\ell^p$ coarse Baum-Connes assembly map injective for the expanders considered in this paper? \end{question}

-The next question is about the $p$-operator norm localization property.
-As noted in Corollary \ref{onl}, a bounded geometry metric space with the 2-operator norm localization property will have the $p$-operator norm localization property for all $p\in[1,\infty)$ but we do not know whether the converse holds.
+Finally, we would like to comment about the $p$-operator norm localization property.
+Combining Proposition \ref{MSP} with \cite[Theorem 5.1]{Sako}, we know that a bounded geometry metric space with the 2-operator norm localization property will have the $p$-operator norm localization property for all $p\in[1,\infty)$.
+We do not know whether the converse holds, but we thank the referee for suggesting a possible approach to this problem, namely by considering uniform local amenability along the lines of \cite{ULA} and \cite{ULA2}.

-\begin{question} For $p\in[1,\infty)\setminus\{2\}$, is the $p$-operator norm localization property equivalent to the original (2-)operator norm localization property (equivalently, Yu's property A) for metric spaces with bounded geometry? \end{question}